CostaLab/PILOT/docs/source/Patients_sub_group_detection.md

 ##### Ploting the Cost matrix and the Wasserstein distance:
 <div class="alert alert-block alert-info">
- Here we show the heatmaps of Cost matrix (cells) and Wasserstein distance (samples).
+ Here we show the heatmaps of the Cost matrix (cells) and Wasserstein distance (samples).
 </div>